 Philippines - Human Rights Cinema

 In December 2011, the Cordillera Human Rights Alliance (CHRA) organised “Sine Karbengan” (Human Rights Cinema) at six different venues in Northern Luzon, Philippines.
 Here 24 short films and 15 short clips have been screened about human rights violations by the state, including enforced disappearances and extrajudicial killings.
-The main featured documentary was Rimbaw (meaning: “to overcome”) chronicling the struggles and courage of families in Northern Luzon in their defense and assertion of human rights.
+The main featured documentary was Rimbaw (“to overcome”) chronicling the struggles and courage of families in Northern Luzon in their defense and assertion of human rights.
 The film screenings and discussions attracted a total of 2.900 people, mostly university students.